oemof/oemof-solph/doc/oemof_solph.rst

 The VariableFractionTransformer inherits the :ref:`linear_transformer_class_label` class.
 An instance of the VariableFractionTransformer class can represent a flexible combined heat and power (chp) plant.
 By now this class is restricted to one input and two output flows.
 As the name indicates the efficiency has to constant within one time step to get a linear transformation.
 You can define a different efficiency for every time step but this series has to be predefined and cannot be changed within the optimisation.
 In contrast to the LinearTransformer a main flow and a tapped flow is defined.
-For the main flow you can define a conversion factor if the second flow is zero (efficiency_condensing).
+For the main flow you can define a conversion factor if the second flow is zero (conversion_factor_single_flow).

 .. code-block:: python